tgymnich/mensa/README.md

 # Mensa CLI

-A small little cloudflare worker that can be used with curl to show the current cafeteria menu.
+A small cloudflare worker that can be used with curl to show the current cafeteria menu.

 # Usage